-The Academic Engagement Network’s regional short courses are an innovative new initiative designed to offer AEN members an opportunity to learn more about contemporary Israel, develop strategies related to BDS, and defend academic freedom and free speech on campus.
+The Academic Engagement Network’s regional short courses are an innovative new initiative designed to offer AEN members an opportunity to learn more about contemporary 21st century Israel, develop strategies related to BDS on campus, and network with other interested faculty.
 The purpose of the course is to assist committed AEN members to be better informed about issues and questions regarding contemporary Israel, in a sense to enhance their Israel literacy, and as well to bolster the knowledge and skill set of AEN members who we hope will be active as regional leaders in AEN’s efforts to respond to BDS and similar challenges on their campuses.

 Conceived and run jointly in partnership with the Schusterman Center for Israel Studies at Brandeis University, these 3-½-day courses will be residence-based, academically immersive, and interactive, will be limited to 15-20 participants per course, and will take place in regional hubs around the country.
 Reasonable travel and stay costs will be paid.

 Roughly half of each short course will be devoted to providing educational content on Israeli state and society and on the competing narratives of the Israeli-Arab Palestinian conflict; we plan to utilize Ilan Troen’s and Rachel Fish’s new edited collection, Essential Israel (Indiana University Press 2017), supplemented by other appropriate essay selections.